-In the implementation, we opt for linear Lagrangian finite elements on quasi-uniform triangular meshes with nodal basis functions .
+In the implementation, we opt for linear Lagrangian finite elements on quasi-uniform triangular meshes with nodal basis functions 3.
 Integrals in the domain are computed by 7 point quadrature rule in each triangle, while line integrals with 6 point Gauss quadrature on each segment.
-The boundary of the computational domains is approximated by a polygon, which is generally believed not to affect the convergence of linear finite elements [6, Section 10.2].
+The boundary of the computational domains is approximated by a polygon, which is generally believed not to affect the convergence of linear finite elements [6, Sect.
+10.2].

 The first numerical experiment is constructed starting from the solution and setting f and g accordingly.
-The computational domain is a circle with radius $\sqrt{\pi}$ (see Figure 1, left).
-The predicted quadratic and linear convergence with respect to the meshwidth h for, respectively, Formulas (13) and (14) are evident in Figure 2 (left).
+The computational domain is a disc with radius $\sqrt{\pi}$ (see Figure 4.1, left).
+The predicted quadratic and linear convergence with respect to the meshwidth h for, respectively, Formulas (3.1) and (3.2) are evident in Figure 4.2 (left).